starburstdata/SA-Galaxy-Workshop/Module_Two_Cluster_Creation_And_Admin/readme.md

 The module will cover the following areas:

-- Attaching Catalogs [10-15 Mins] Slides
+- Cluster Mode Types, Sizing and Auto-Suspend [10-15 Mins] Slides

-- Cluster Mode Types [10-15 Mins] Slides
+- Catalog Specifics [10-15 Mins] Slides

-- Connecting to a Cluster [5-10 Mins] Slides
+- Group Work: Creating a Cluster [10-15 Mins] Slides / Live Work

-At this point in the process, attendees will generally already have access to the Domain and be able to walkthrough many of the steps in the deck above by themselves.
-Because of this, we recommend allocating a full hour to this session to handle any troubleshooting issues that may arise.
+- Group Work: Creating a Catalog and Attaching it to the Cluster [10-15 Mins] Slides / Live Work